 Netflix is among the most popular streaming platforms, with a subscription-based business model.
 The brand, platform, and content are strengths.
 The volatility of content licensing and production are weaknesses.
 The streaming market is a potential blue ocean.
-Inability to attract and retain premium members, and its fixed long-term costs are threats to its business model.
+The inability to attract and retain premium members and its fixed long-term costs are threats to its business model.

 - Brand: Netflix has become one of the stranger consumers brands of our times, and one of the digital business models, who reached the status of a tech giant.
 This is a crucial ingredient for Netflix’s success, as Hollywood moved to Silicon Valley.

 - Platform: The content on the platform, combined with Netflix algorithms for content recommendation makes it among the stickiest tech platforms, where members spend hours binge-watching.

 - Content: Netflix’s selection and production of content also make it among the platforms with a wide variety.
 The content is both licensed and produced by Netflix.

 Netflix runs a subscription-based business model where, in the past, content got licensed to make it available on the platform.
 The licensing agreement makes Netflix pay in advance for content that will be available on the platform for the millions of premium members to watch.
 This means that Netflix has to make sure to have at each time a wide variety of content to make its value proposition compelling for the premium members.
 This also results in a cash-flow negative financial model, where the company has to anticipate content licensing fees to make the platform running in the first place.

 For a few years, Netflix also started to invest in producing its own content.
 While in the long-term this will make Netflix business model less reliant on licensed content, in the short-term (3-5 years) it still poses substantial strains on the company’s liquidity and ability to expand.